Data-informativity conditions for structured linear systems with implications for dynamic networks: Example

 Note that in case multiple disconnecting sets are possible, each one of them provides a set of sufficient conditions for data-informativity.
-Not satisfying the conditons for one particular choice of disconnecting set, does not necessarily add to the conclusion that the data-informativity conditions are not satisfied.
+Not satisfying the conditions for one particular choice of disconnecting set, does not necessarily lead to the conclusion that the data-informativity conditions are not satisfied.

-In the case that $G_{j4}$ is not parametrized and known a priori, the minimum disconnecting set from $u_1$ to $(u_2,u_3)$ is given by $u_2$.
-Then $u_{\smE} = u_3$, while the external signals $x_{\smE^*}$ that affect $u_{\smE}$ are given by $x_{\smE^*} = (x_3,x_4)$.
-This implies that (only) signals $(x_1,x_2)$ are available for realizing a positive definite spectrum of $(u_1,u_2)_{\perp x_{\smE^*}}$.
+In the case that $G_{j4}$ is not parametrized and known a priori, the (minimum) disconnecting set from $u_1$ to $\{u_2,u_3\}$ is given by $u_2$.
+Then $u_{\smE} = u_3$, while the external signals $x_{\smE^*}$ that affect $u_{\smE}$ are given by $x_{\smE^*} = [x_3\ x_4]^T$.
+This implies that (only) signals $(x_1,x_2)$ are available for realizing a positive definite spectrum of ${u_{\{1 \cup 2\}}}\!^{\perp x_{\smE^*}}$.
 Verification of this through the expressions of $T_k(q,\theta)$, shows that with $\Delta G_{j4}=0$, the linear combination of the two terms in $T_3$ and $T_4$ are different from the linear combinations of $\Delta G_{j2}$ and $\Delta G_{j3}$ in the expressions for $T_1$ and $T_2$.
 As a result the original result with all modules parametrized follows as the solution.